-Types of Online Practice Tests
+Types of Online Practice Tests in Texas

 To help you pass your Texas Department of Public Safety (DPS) written knowledge exam, test your knowledge with a practice test.
 Questions included in the test are specific to the type of license you are applying for, such as your:

 - Also available in Spanish (examen de practica para la licencia).

 - Practice tests for specific CDL endorsements are also available.